 The Neighborhood Preservation Initiative (NPI) is a $400 million investment to support successful affordable housing and commercial revitalization programs in Philadelphia.
 Data is available on the NPI budget, expenditures, and households served.
 NPI data will be updated quarterly.
-For more detailed information on housing programs supported by NPI and other funding sources, see the Housing Action Plan Dashboard.

 - NPI funds were not available in FY22 Q1.
 Year One funding approved in October 2021.